ec-builds/enterprise-homelab/projects/virtualization-lab/proxmox-cluster.md

 Approximately **8 GB of memory remains unallocated** for the hypervisor, filesystem caching, virtualization overhead, and temporary workloads.

-The Docker host provides a consolidation point for lightweight application services.
-Individual services can be separated into dedicated VMs later when security, resource, or availability requirements justify additional isolation.

 ## `prox-lab-02`

 Secondary virtualization node for infrastructure redundancy, security workloads, and additional lab capacity.